 - Be sure to use plain pumpkin puree and not pumpkin pie filling.
 These are two different products and will yield a very different result.
 The only ingredient should be pumpkin.

-- Once prepared, this oatmeal will keep in the fridge for about 5 days.
+- Once prepared, this baked pumpkin oatmeal will keep in the fridge for about 5 days.
 It reheats really well, just pop it back in the oven at 200 degrees Fahrenheit for about 10 minutes, or until warm.

 - To store this recipe, you can keep it in the original baking dish and cover it with foil, or add to a container with a lid and seal it that way.
 Either way, keep it covered to prevent it from drying out.